voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Too often the message from politicians sounds like:

 > "The other side are all crooks and liars.
-Vote us into office, or else they'll do apocalyptic things to you."
+Vote us into office, or the consequences will be apocalyptic."

 But this *same story* is [being told](https://www.quora.com/What-is-the-difference-between-a-liberal-and-a-conservative/answer/Samantha-Bean-7?srid=tOBx) on both sides.
 Good vs evil; us vs them.